Margaret Ester (Grider) Moore

 Margaret Ester (Grider) Moore, 77, Burkesville, Kentucky, passed away Sunday, January 14, 2018 at Cumberland County Hospital.
 She was a member of Marrowbone United Methodist Church.

-She is survived by her children, Ray and Jimmy Moore, both of Marrowbone, Kentucky; Betty Grider, Burkesville, Kentucky; a sister, Doris Humphrey, Muncie, Indiana; also seven grandchildren and four great-grandchildren.
+She is survived by her children, Ray Moore and Jimmy Moore, both of Marrowbone, Kentucky; Betty Grider, Burkesville, Kentucky; two sisters, Doris Humphrey and Mary Edith Branham Cox, both of Muncie, Indiana; also seven grandchildren, four great-grandchildren and one great-great-grandchild.

-Funeral services were held Wednesday, January 17, 2018 at Norris-New Funeral Home in Burkesville with Bro.
-Todd Bryant officiating.
-Final resting place in Grider Memorial Cemetery.
-Online condolences may be made at www.norris-new.com.
+Funeral services were held January 17, 2018 at Norris-New Funeral Home in Burkesville with final resting place in Grider Memorial Cemetery.